raikrahul/book_linuxkernel_blockdrv/create_disk.md

 Physically a hard disk is made of several platters.
 A platter consists of 512-byte sectors.

-In kernel's a point of view, the hard disk is an array of sector.
+In kernel's a point of view, the hard disk is an array of many sectors.
-So the mybrd driver should inform kernel how many sectors, where the sectors are.
+So the mybrd driver should inform kernel how many sectors, and, where the sectors are.
 And kernel passes the location and number of sectors to mybrd driver.
-If mybrd driver is for actual physical disk, it must have information about physical compinents of the disk and mapping table for sector and physical location on platters.
+If mybrd driver is for actual physical disk, it must have information about physical components  of the disk and mapping table for sector and physical location on platters.
 But we don't have any physical disk and our purpose is also not to make a driver for a certain hard disk.
 Our purpose is understanding how the kernel processes the IO and how to make a generic block driver.
 A block driver is not only physical disk driver but also virtual disk driver such as RAID device.